gilfernandes/sql_chatbot/chainlit.md

-# Welcome to SQL Analyzer! 🚀🤖
+# Welcome to SQL Analyst! 🚀🤖

-Hi there, Developer! 👋
+Hi there, Analyst! 👋

-The SQL Analyzer is connected to the MySQL Sakila demo database.
+The SQL Analyst is connected to the MySQL Sakila demo database.
 You can use this chat tool to analyze it.

 ## Useful Links 🔗